Courier-Package-Manager/Courier/README.md

 As this project is using TDD it is advisable to create test cases at the same time as developing any feature or fixing any bug.
-This is only recommended, and I'll still be accepting any PR's that pass tests, but it's preferred that they have coverage in the PR as well.
+This is only recommended, and I'll still be accepting any PRs' that pass tests, but it's preferred that they have coverage in the PR as well.